How a Community Helps with Customer Onboarding

 Pitfalls to avoid when leveraging community for customer onboarding

-Not moderating or no community management: Even chock full of high-quality content, a community can’t be built and left to its own devices.
+Not moderating or no community management: Even with chock full of high-quality content, a community can’t be built and left on its own.
 Your team needs to actively manage the community—or at the very least keep an active eye on things.

 Not using the right community platform: You need purpose-built software with integrations to your CRM when building a customer community.
 There’s a place for traditional helpdesk software as well, but that’s as a supporting player (no pun intended).

-Not having a user journey or onboarding strategy for community members: Think of your community as a product unto itself.
+Not having a user journey or onboarding strategy for community members: Think of your community as a product itself.
 It needs an onboarding process and customer experience just like any other technology product would.
-Even simple features like a welcome email help build a connection with new users.
+Even simple features like a welcome email help build a connection with new members.

 Not sending emails or other notifications to users (or sending too many): Members won’t always log in to your community to see what’s new.
 Sometimes you have to remind them.
 But at the same time, don’t inundate people with notifications that make them unsubscribe or stop logging in altogether.